ZealanL/RLGym-PPO-Guide/README.md

 You don't need any prior experience in machine learning, and in fact this guide will assume that you don't.
 If you already know a concept I explain, feel free to skip ahead.

-## Installing RLGym-PPO and RLGym-Sim
+## Installing rlgym-ppo and rlgym-sim
 Follow the instructions on https://github.com/AechPro/rlgym-ppo/blob/main/README.md.
 If you have an NVIDIA GPU, you should definitely install PyTorch with GPU support, because it will greatly speed up training.

 ### Wait where is Rocket League involved?
-RLGym-PPO uses RLGym-Sim, which is a version of RLGym that runs on a simulated version of Rocket League, called RocketSim (far more often stylized as rocketsim), without actually running the game itself.
-This means that you can use RLGym-PPO on non-windows platforms, without needing Rocket League, and can also collect data from the game much faster.
+rlgym-ppo uses rlgym-sim, which is a version of RLGym that runs on a simulated version of Rocket League, called rocketsim, without actually running the game itself.
+This means that you can use rlgym-ppo on non-windows platforms, without needing Rocket League, and can also collect data from the game much faster.

 ## Actually running your bot
-Once you have installed RLGym-PPO, you can run your bot by running `example.py`.
+Once you have installed rlgym-ppo, you can run your bot by running `example.py`.

-This will start training the bot, and will report its results to *WandB* (Weights and Biases), a data platform you can use to view graphs of various statistics as your bot trains.
+This will start training the bot, and will report its results to *wandb* (Weights and Biases), a data platform you can use to view graphs of various stats as your bot trains.
 It will also print out a large list of information into the console, which I will elaborate on in the next section.

 ## The basics of the training loop
 Training is a process of:
  - **Collection**: The bot collects data from the environment (i.e. the bot plays the game at super-speed).
 Each data point during gameplay is called a **step** (or, as it will often be referred to throughout this guide, a **timestep**).
 More information on steps will be covered later.
  - **Learning**: The learning algorithm uses those collected steps to update the brain of the bot.
 Being RLGym-**PPO**, the learning algorithm is Proximal Policy Optimization (PPO).

-Each time this cycle of learning repeats it is called an **iteration**.
+Each cycle of this training process is called an **iteration**.
 After each iteration, the bot will print out a report, which will look something like this:

 ```
 --------BEGIN ITERATION REPORT--------